-If you follow web technologies, you’ll probably have heard of headless content management systems (CMS).
+If you follow web technologies, you’ve probably heard of headless content management systems (CMS).
 The basic difference is that headless CMS have no built-in visual layer.
 But is this just a novelty, or is there a business benefit?
 In this article we’ll look at the headless CMS advantages for specific business goals.

 CMS development case study

 We helped this fintech client drive its online rebrand with a powerful Umbraco CMS.
 The company’s marketing team gained more control and cut development costs as a result.

 Traditional CMS vs Headless CMS image provided by ContentStack.

 While headless CMS are useful, are they the right choice for your business?
 It depends.
 Based on our 30 years of CMS development expertise, we can break down the differences as follows:

 |Investment||Up-front cost||Quick iterations|

 For more detail, see our breakdown of the top five headless CMS benefits below.

 The purpose of a traditional CMS is to produce website pages.
 There’s no simple way to display content from that database on mobile sites, apps, and conversational interfaces, for example.